nthngalone/audio-file-copy/README.md

 ## Enhancements

 Future enhancement possibilities:
+- Add configuration for a custom extension whitelist
 - Add options for filename formatting (ex. strip whitespace)
 - Set up as a library/api instead of just a script (export copy module)